Decompiler view

 for MSI installer, the content of the MSI tables is dumped

-From a user interface point of view, the decompiler view can be one of two different views, which are shown below.
+From a user interface point of view, the source code view can be one of two different views, which are listed below:

 The view will display the C-code reconstruction of the current function.
 Most function names and strings are clickable: